Gerapy/Gerapy/docs/README.md

 make html
 ```

-Then built files will appear in folder named build.
+Then built files will appear in a folder named build.